sgurungp/sgurungp.github.io/docs/_posts/2023-02-20-whats-the-point-of-operators.md

    Or you could take a deep breath and buy content.
 I can think of only one operator that has pulled this off, Comcast (NBC Universal, 2011), and you could argue that they already knew what they were doing since they owned several TV channels and media properties already.
+And, were not a wireless operator in their DNA.
 The others...eh, not so much.
    AT&T/TimeWarner (2018) is now a business school [case study](https://rbr.business.rutgers.edu/sites/default/files/documents/rbr-060309.pdf) in failure and the best that analysts could find to say about Verizon/AOL/Yahoo was "at least you only burned $4B" ([CNBC report](https://www.cnbc.com/2018/12/11/verizon-made-the-right-decision-not-to-be-big-on-media.html)).